High school Dual Credit/Concurrent Students

 Complete the Online Application and allow two (2) business days for processing from the date of submission online.
 (Please be sure to hit submit & then log off when finished).

 Meet with your high school counselor to determine what course(s) would be appropriate for you to take at NMJC.
 Your high school counselor will initiate the proper paperwork for you to take classes.
 Your high school counselor will also initiate assessment testing.

 Please note: Grades earned at New Mexico Junior College become part of your permanent NMJC transcript.

 How Do I Sign Up for Concurrent Enrollment?

 Complete the Online Application and allow two (2) business days for processing from date of submission online.
 (Please be sure to hit submit & then log off when finished.)

 If you have accessibility concerns, this form is available at NMJC Help Desk, or visit this webpage.

-Meet with a NMJC counselor to review and discuss appropriate class options and degree
+Meet with a NMJC advisor to review and discuss appropriate class options and degree

 / career goals.

-After you have visited with a counselor, determine what classes you wish to take, you and your parent/guardian must sign the Concurrent Consent form.
+After you have visited with an advisor, determine what classes you wish to take, you and your parent/guardian must sign the Concurrent Consent form.